Sandertv/mcwss/README.md

 # mcwss
-A package to run a websocket protocol server (documentation) for Minecraft Bedrock Edition in a Go program.
+A documentation and implementation of the Minecraft Bedrock Edition websocket protocol.

 ## Minecraft Websockets
 Minecraft has websocket connection commands that may be used to connect to a websocket server.
 These commands are `/connect` and `/wsserver`.